Amnesty and Good Samaritan Policy

 III.
 Sexual Assault

 In a situation where a sexual assault (nonconsensual sexual penetration or nonconsensual sexual contact according to the sexual assault policy) is alleged to have been committed against any individual(s), students are encouraged to (1) contact MCLA Campus Police (413) 662-5100 or (ext.
-5100), Residential Programs & Services (RPS) Staff, MCLA Counseling Services, the Student Affairs Division Office or other emergency officials to report the incident; (2) remain with the individual(s) needing support and cooperate with emergency personnel as long as it is safe to do so; and (3) meet with appropriate College officials after the incident and cooperate with any College investigation.
+5100), the Title IX Coordinator, Residential Programs & Services (RPS) Staff, MCLA Counseling Services, the Student Affairs Division Office or other emergency officials to report the incident; (2) remain with the individual(s) needing support and cooperate with emergency personnel as long as it is safe to do so; and (3) meet with appropriate College officials after the incident and cooperate with any College investigation.

 - Signs of serious intoxication/impairment include:

 - Inability to rouse the person with loud shouting or vigorous shaking

 - Slow (< 8 breaths/minute) or irregular breathing or lapses in breathing of 10 seconds or more

 - Cold, clammy or bluish skin

 - Vomiting while passed out, not waking up after vomiting or incoherent while vomiting